tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 What do you think is the most secure state for the WordPress sites?

-Even if you create a strong password that is hard to guess or crack, the more you install themes and plugins, the more likely the site will be vulnerable.
+Even if [you securely harden your sites](https://codex.wordpress.org/Hardening_WordPress "Hardening WordPress &laquo; WordPress Codex"), the more you install themes and plugins, the more likely your sites will be vulnerable.

-While WordPress provides excellent methods to securely build themes and plugins, developers often produce vulnerable products.

-This plugin focuses on insights into human factors of developers such as lack of security awareness, misuse and disuse of those methods in WP core.
+While WordPress provides excellent methods to securely build themes and plugins, developers often produce vulnerabilities due to their [human factors](https://www.google.com/search?q=human+factors+in+security "human factors in security - Google Search") such as lack of security awareness, misuse and disuse of those methods in WP core.

-The number of patterns made by such human factors is far fewer than that of actual attack vectors.
-So instead of updating attack vectors after they are disclosed, this plugin provides more smart way named as WP-ZEP (WP Zero-day Exploit Prevention) so that malicious accesses to the back-end can be effectively blocked.
+This plugin focuses on insights into such developers' human factors instead of updating attack vectors after they are disclosed.
+This brings a smart and powerful method named as WP-ZEP (WP Zero-day Exploit Prevention) so that malicious accesses to the back-end can be effectively blocked.

-After several days of installation, you'll be supprised to find many malicious or undesirable accesses are blocked by combination of WP-ZEP and Geo-location based on IP address.
+After several days of installation, you'll be supprised to find a bunch of malicious or undesirable accesses are blocked by combination of WP-ZEP and IP addresss Geo-location.

 = Features =